- About Us

 - - A copy of any disposition order.

-- - An itemization detailing all work done on the case for which the attorney seeks compensation.
+- - An itemization will be entered online as part of the claim, there should NOT be a separate attachment detailing work performed.
+The itemizations must detail all work done on the case for which the attorney seeks compensation.
 The itemization must specifically state the date the work was performed and list a time for each activity.
-Time must be listed on the claim form in tenths of an hour.
-Time listed in hundredths of an hour will be reduced to the nearest tenth of an hour.
+Time must be entered on the claim submission in tenths of an hour.
 The itemization must separately designate in-court time, out-of-court time, paralegal time and travel time.
 The itemization must be in chronological order.